 “I don’t even know who you are.”
 I pick a nail.

 He puts out his hand.
 “I’m Grayson.”
 With a smile, he continues.
 “Law student by day.
-Chippendale by night to pay for the aforementioned schooling.”
+Chippendale by night.”

 “Lacy.”
 I shake his hand.
 “But you knew that.
 So, why strip?”

-“It pays really well, and I need a lot of money.”
+“It pays for law school.”
 He shrugs.
-“And in some way, I love making women smile.
+“And I love making women smile.
 I know that sounds weird.”

 I shake my head.
 “It doesn’t, actually.”

-“It’s just entertainment, never sexual.”
+“It’s just entertainment.”
 He squints in thought.
-“Well, it never was before.
-Until last night.”
+“Well, until last night.”

 “I’m sorry.”
 He closes his eyes.
 “That wasn’t an appropriate thing to say to an engaged woman.”

-“No, it wasn’t,” I reply, but for some reason I don’t mind.
+“No, it wasn’t.”
 I let out a nervous giggle.
 “My parents would kill you.
 Well, and me for that matter.”

 “You seem like the type that always has it together.”

-“I don’t, not at all.”
+“I do, usually.”
 My voice goes shaky again.
-“And especially not today.”
+“But not today.”

-“You’ve got a lot going on.
-And you especially have a lot going on today.”
+“You’ve got a lot going on today.”
 He meets my eyes.
 “I became a lot happier when I stopped worrying about what others thought.”

 “I want that, but I don’t know how.”
 I tuck a loose strand of hair behind my ear.

-He slips off his shoes and stars rolling up his jeans.
+Without a word, he slips off his sneakers and starts rolling up his jeans.

 “I’m giving you your first lesson.”
 He stands and steps into the fountain before extending his hand.
 “So, are you gonna let me?”

-I laugh and stare at the ground for a beat.
+I laugh and stare at the ground.
 “I don’t know.”

 “You can do it.
 Promise.”

-“Oh my goodness.”
-I put a hand over my mouth.
 I hesitate, but then I swing an arm around his shoulders.
 He takes my other hand and holds it out as he starts to sway to the beat of nothing.
 Well, nothing but possibly the sound of my heart trying to escape my chest.
-A breeze kicks up and whips my hair in my face, and he brushes it away.
-I start laughing as he swings me into a dip.
+A breeze whips my hair in my face, and he brushes it away.
+I laugh as he swings me into a dip.

-“There you go,” he says with an ear to ear smile.
+“There you go.”
+He smiles ear to ear.
 “You only live once, Lacy Falkow.”

-I nod.
 When a crowd-goer yells, “Get a room,” I’m tempted to stop, but I don’t.
 Instead I do a twirl, letting the water splash on my pants.
-The designer pants I wore for my Harvard interview that landed me a spot in their b-school program.
-Pants I once considered a good luck charm but are now suffocating me.
+The designer pants I wore for my Harvard interview.
+Pants I once considered a good luck charm, but are now suffocating me.

-When Grayson and I finish and step out of the fountain, I look and him and say, “I’ve gotta go.”
+When Grayson and I step out of the fountain, I say, “I’ve gotta go.”

 “But I thought we had a present to buy?”

-“I’m sorry.”
 Grayson twists his lips.
-“I really am.
-But you have to follow your heart.”
+“You have to follow your heart.”